-It's hard to know exactly how fast a plant will grow because much growth depends on the climate, weather and immediate habitat.
+It's hard to know exactly how fast a plant will grow because much growth depends on the climate, weather and immediate habitat, and Japanese holly growth is no exception.
 In general, however, plants with a slow rate of growth grow 12 or fewer inches per year.
-Plants that grow 13 to 24 inches per year have a medium or moderate rate of growth, and plants that grow 25 or more inches each year are classified as being fast-growing, according to "Manual of Woody Landscape Plants" by Michael Dirr as cited on the Arbor Day Foundation's website.
+Plants that grow 13 to 24 inches per year have a medium or moderate rate of growth, and plants that grow 25 or more inches each year are classified as being fast-growing.
 Most Japanese holly cultivars fall into the moderate rate of growth range.

-The cultivar "Compacta" is just as it sounds -- a small, compact plant that is so slow-growing that it rarely needs pruning.
+The cultivar 'Compacta' is just as it sounds -- a small, low growing, compact plant that is so slow-growing that it rarely needs pruning.
 This round, evergreen cultivar is hardy in USDA zones 6 through 9 and features deeply purple berries.
 It grows to maximum a height and width of 6 feet.
+Its smaller size makes 'Compacta' an excellent choice for anywhere you need a taller ground cover specimen.
+It also serves quite well in small clusters to form shrub borders, or in larger groupings to create hedges.
+An attractive foundation plant, 'Compacta' lends itself well to formal gardens, particularly in topiaries due to its high tolerance for extreme pruning.

 Slow Growth Rate

-"Golden Gem" grows slowly to a maximum height and width of about 2 feet.
+'Golden Gem' Japanese holly grows slowly to a maximum height and width of about 2 feet.
 Desirable for unusual yellow foliage, this cultivar is hardy in USDA zones 5 through 8.
-"Bennett's Compacta" is almost the exact opposite of "Golden Gem" in appearance.
+'Bennett's Compacta' is almost the exact opposite of 'Golden Gem' in appearance.
 It features dark-green, leathery leaves, but it also grows slowly.
 This cultivar is hardy in USDA zones 6 through 9 and grows to a maximum height and width of about 4 and 5 feet, respectively.

 Moderate Growth Rate